sophieli-econ/sophieli-econ.github.io/index.markdown

 ### Working Papers

-The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII [[Draft]](pdfs/SophieLi_JMP.pdf), _Reject and Resubmit at the Journal of Economic History_
+The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII, _Reject and Resubmit at the Journal of Economic History_ [[Draft]](pdfs/SophieLi_JMP.pdf)

 * IPUMS Excellence in Research Award, 2023